 Life is short.
-Sometimes I feel like it was just yesterday that I was a freshman moving into my dorm room and sometimes that feels like forever ago (even though it was only 4 and a half years ago).
-Some days I’d give anything to go back and relive my freshman year of college and others I cringe at the thought of having to relive that period of my life.
+Sometimes I feel like it was just yesterday that I was a freshman moving into my dorm room, and sometimes that feels like forever ago (even though it was only four and a half years ago).
+Some days I’d give anything to go back and relive my freshman year of college, and others, I cringe at the thought of having to relive that period of my life.
 There are days when I still feel like a little kid who just needs her mom and days when I feel like an independent woman just trying to make her way in the world.

 For you, happiness might be starting your career.
 It might be living in the small town you grew up in.
 It might be getting married and having kids.
 It might be getting that promotion at work.
 It might be going back to school.

-What makes me happy, could very well make someone else quite miserable.
-In a world where more and more millennials are choosing to travel the world instead of start a career, don’t ever feel bad about choosing your career over travel.
+What makes me happy could very well make someone else quite miserable.
+In a world where more and more millennials choose to travel the world instead of starting a career, don’t ever feel bad about choosing your career over travel.
 Don’t ever question your desire to move back to the small town that you grew up in.
-Don’t think that you are any less than anyone else because you’ve chosen to live in the house you grew up in instead of get an apartment with your friends.
+Don’t think that you are any less than anyone else because you’ve chosen to live in the house you grew up in instead of getting an apartment with your friends.
 Don’t second guess your decision to pursue your career instead of backpacking Southeast Asia.

 Our twenties are a time where we’re still figuring it out, and that’s okay.
 It’s okay to feel lost and to have no idea what you’re doing, but it’s not okay to settle.
 It’s not okay to settle because you are too afraid of the alternative.
 Don’t ignore the voice in your head wondering, “what if…” because that voice will never go away.
 Whatever path you choose, make sure it’s the one that is going to fulfill you.
 Make sure it’s the one that your heart is begging you to follow.
 Make sure it’s the one that is going to make you truly happy.